mturilin/bount/README.md

  	fab hostname media_snapshot_local

- The file will automatically appear in the backup / media_dump
+ The file will automatically appear in the backup/media_dump